-Author Notes: A super cosy, warming yet fresh and healthy soup if ever there was one.
-Earthy lentils, verdant, good for you kale and a little salty hit of bacon.
-So good.
-As ever, I feel a splash of dry sherry enhances a veg based soup but it is up to you.
-This depends on some good stock, I don't always make my own but ensure I buy a quality one.
-I used chicken stock for this but you could use a vegetarian stock and omit the bacon to make this vegan.
+A super cozy, warming yet fresh and healthy soup, if ever there was one.
+Earthy lentils, verdant, good-for-you kale, and a little salty hit of bacon -- so good.
+As ever, I feel a splash of dry sherry enhances a vegetable-based soup, but it is up to you.
+This depends on using some good stock; I don't always make my own, but ensure I buy a quality one.
+I used chicken stock for this, but you could use a vegetarian stock and omit the bacon to make this vegan. —Anna May

-- Saute the bacon and onion in the oil until soft.
-Add the lentils, give it a good stir then pour in the sherry.
-Let it sizzle briefly then pour in the stock and cook until the lentils are done.
+Sauté the bacon and onion in the oil until soft.
+Add the lentils, give them a good stir, then pour in the sherry.
+Let it sizzle briefly, then pour in the stock and cook until the lentils are done.

-- Stir in the kale and thyme leaves and cook for a minute or two until the kale is just wilted.
+Stir in the kale and thyme leaves and cook for a minute or two, or until the kale is just wilted.
 Serve with crusty bread.